WSU releases 2021 employment forecast, economic relief could be on the way

 WICHITA, Kan.
-(KSNW)- Wichita’s Center for Economic Development and Business Research has released it’s employment outlook for 2020 and forecast for 2021, showing that the first quarter of this year, Wichita experienced the biggest job loss in the city’s history.
+(KSNW) – Wichita’s Center for Economic Development and Business Research has released it’s the employment outlook for 2020 and forecast for 2021, showing that in the first quarter of this year, Wichita experienced the biggest job loss in the city’s history.

 “The good news is the worst is behind us,” said Lacey Cruse, Sedgwick County commissioner.
 “The bad news is we’re not really out of the woods yet.”